 No, no one had informed me of this not-so-nice fact about my post pregnancy body.

 To be honest, I didn’t check.
 But it sure felt like she was right!

 But the soreness should disappear within a week or two if you don’t get any infections.
 Actually, if you had wounds that were too small to be stitched, you can be sore for a longer period while they heal.

 And then there’s the other issue.

 A baby’s head actually came out that way, which means that the muscles and tissue were really stretched as much as possible.
 To get the muscle tone back, these muscles need to be exercised just as any muscles.
-They need to be exercised not only for your own (and your spouse’s) pleasure, but also to prevent urine leakage.
-Actually, urine leakage is a very common problem for women post pregnancy, but few talk about it.
+They need to be exercised not only for your own (and your spouse’s) pleasure but also to prevent urine leakage.
+Actually, urine leakage is a very common problem for women after pregnancy, but few talk about it.

 It should go away gradually as your body heals, but if you continue to have such problems, don’t hesitate to talk to a doctor.
 Quite simple surgery can help you get rid of this condition.

 Squeeze as often as you can!

 I heard somewhere that three orgasms per day will do the job for you.
 It must have been an impatient man who came up with that idea!
 Even if it would work (please tell me if you try it), who would feel like it and have the energy to try it just after giving birth???